-Field/Attribute Description You can also decide whether all mail messages and all security keys for the account are deleted on the TERMINATION DATE with the final two fields in the Deactivate a User option [XUSERDEACT] (DELETE ALL MAIL ACCESS and DELETE KEYS AT TERMINATION).
+Field/Attribute Description Deletes the user's Access code, Verify code, Electronic Signature code, VA FileMan Access code (i.e., FILE MANAGER ACCESS CODE [#3] field), and Programmer Access code.
+Deletes the user's menu templates.
+Deletes the user's delegated options.
+Purges the ^DISV global on that CPU for that user.
+You can also decide whether all mail messages and all security keys for the account are deleted on the TERMINATION DATE with the final two fields in the Deactivate a User [XUSERDEACT] option (DELETE ALL MAIL ACCESS and DELETE KEYS AT TERMINATION).
 If the user is expected to return to the facility and needs to have the user account reopened, security keys and mail could be retained.
-REF: For more information on cleaning up user access and privileges at termination, see the "XU USER TERMINATE Option" section in the "Signon/Security: Developer Tools" section in the Kernel 8.0 & Kernel Toolkit 7.3 Developer's Guide .
+REF: For more information on cleaning up user access and privileges at termination, see the "XU USER TERMINATE Option" section in the "Signon/Security: Developer Tools" section in the Kernel 8.0 & Kernel Toolkit 7.3 Developer's Guide.
 DELETE ALL MAIL ACCESS (#9.21) Setting the DELETE ALL MAIL ACCESS field causes all mail messages for the user to be deleted when their account is terminated on the TERMINATION DATE.
 DELETE KEYS AT TERMINATION (#9.22) Setting the DELETE KEYS AT TERMINATION field causes all security keys for the user to be deleted at termination (except security keys marked "KEEP AT TERMINATE").
-As discussed in the " Security Keys " section, the application developer can export a security key with the KEEP AT TERMINATE field set to YES in such a situation.
+As discussed in the "Security Keys" section, the application developer can export a security key with the KEEP AT TERMINATE field set to YES in such a situation.
 The Provider security key, included with Kernel, has the flag set to YES for this purpose.
 Although a user may have been deactivated, it could be important to continue a processing activity that the user had authorized, based on privileges associated with a security key.
 A medical order could continue to hold an approved status, for example, even though the authorizing provider had been deactivated.